How Does it Cost to File for Bankruptcy in Pennsylvania?

 In nearly every bankruptcy case, your attorney’s fees will account for the bulk of your costs.
 However, there are some fixed costs associated with every bankruptcy filing.

-There are different filing and administrative fees charged by the court depending on the chapter.
-For a Chapter 7 case, there is a filing fee of $245, an administrative fee of $78, and a trustee surcharge of $15 for a total of $338 in court costs.
-A Chapter 13 case has a filing fee of $235 and an administrative fee of $78 for a total of $313 in court courts.
+The court charges different filing and administrative fees depending on the chapter.
+For a Chapter 7 case, the filing fee is $245, the administrative fee is $78, and the trustee surcharge is $15, for a total of $338 in court costs.
+A Chapter 13 case has a filing fee of $235 and an administrative fee of $78 for a total of $313 in court fees.

 Whether you file Chapter 7 or Chapter 13, you will be required to take a credit counseling course before filing and a debtor’s financial education course before you receive a discharge.
 The cost of these courses ranges from $9 to $50.

 When you file a Chapter 13 case, there is an additional trustee fee that you will be required to pay.
 This fee is based on the total amount you are paying through your bankruptcy plan.
 While the percentage fluctuates year to year, on average, you will have to pay 10% of your total plan payments to the trustee.
-If you were paying your creditors $40,000 through your bankruptcy plan, an additional $4,000 would be added for the trustee.
+If you were paying your creditors $40,000 under your bankruptcy plan, an additional $4,000 would go to the trustee.
 This payment is included in your monthly bankruptcy payment.

 Attorney’s Costs for a Pennsylvania Bankruptcy

 Your attorney’s cost will often vary based on the chapter of bankruptcy and the case’s complexity.
 A Chapter 7 bankruptcy usually costs less than a Chapter 13 case.
-A Chapter 7 case is significantly shorter and does not require the same amount of work, such as reviewing claims or drafting a bankruptcy plan.
+A Chapter 7 case is significantly shorter and requires less work, such as reviewing claims or drafting a bankruptcy plan.
 Still, numerous factors could impact the cost of a bankruptcy case.

 If you work a nine-to-five job and are filing a Chapter 13 case because you are six months behind on your mortgage and only have some unsecured debt, your case is rather straightforward.
 However, if you own a roofing company, have multiple rental properties with various mortgage deficiencies, and owe back real estate taxes, your case is more complicated.
 The cost of bankruptcy increases if it presents complex legal issues.